brunetto/brunetto.github.com/stories/research/phd.md

 In this case the potential changes rapidly with the time and the effect on the cluster can be remarkable (see Madrid et al., 2014).

-Regarding teh second issue, it is necessary to quantify the effect of initial structural properties of the cluster on the double compact-object binaries population.
+Regarding the second issue, it is necessary to quantify the effect of initial structural properties of the cluster on the double compact-object binaries population.
 First of all, cluster structural properties can affect double compact-object binaries demography
 because they influence the dynamical interactions rate among binaries, exchanges included,